 2.2.
 Duration: The duration of the Processing shall be for the term of the Principal Agreement and as long as the Processor Processes Personal Data on behalf of the Controller, unless terminated earlier in accordance with this DPA or the Principal Agreement, or as required by applicable law.

 2.3.
-Nature of Processing: The nature of the Processing includes collection, storage, analysis and transmission as necessary to provide the Services.
+Nature of Processing: The nature of the Processing includes collection, storage, analysis and transmission of Personal Data as necessary to provide the Services.

 2.4.
 Purpose of Processing: The purpose of the Processing is to enable the Controller to utilize the Services, which includes, but is not limited to: * Analyzing marketing campaign performance * Generating insights and recommendations for advertising and promotional strategies * Evaluating customer engagement and conversion data * Identifying high-performing products or audiences * Assisting with segmentation and targeting decisions * Enabling the use of machine learning models for predictive marketing analytics * Integrating business data (such as profit margins, inventory levels, seasonality, and ERP information) to align advertising campaigns with the Controller's business objectives. * Automating the execution of custom business rules across advertising platforms, thereby reducing manual intervention and potential errors. * Enabling proactive optimization by automatically adapting to changes in stock levels, margins, seasonality, and competitor actions in real-time. * Driving predictable and profitable growth by building a scalable, data-driven advertising engine aligned with the Controller's bottom line.
 All processing activities will be conducted in accordance with the Controller's documented instructions and solely for the purposes outlined above, ensuring alignment with the Controller's legitimate interests in optimizing advertising performance and return on investment.